Swiss competition body opens probe into Swisscom

-ZURICH Switzerland's competition authority has opened an investigation against Swisscom SCMN.VX following suggestions it abused its market position in broadband internet for business clients.
+ZURICH, July 19 Switzerland's competition authority has opened an investigation against Swisscom following suggestions it abused its market position in broadband internet for business clients.

 WEKO said on Friday it had evidence to suggest the dominant national telecoms operator prevented competitors making bids for contracts.